What is the SQL Server backup compression default option?

 Why should you enable backup compression?

-Database backups could take less space and will be faster.
+Database backups will take up less space and will be faster.

 CPU usage